thoughtram/blog/_posts/2016-10-10-resolving-route-data-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Let's ignore for a second that we don't always want to return he same contact object when this resolver is used.
 The point here is that we can register a simple resolver function using Angular's dependency injection.
 Now, how do we attach this resolver to a route configuration?
 That's pretty straight forward.
-All we have to do is to add a `resolve` property to a route configuration, which is an object where each key points to a resolver.
+All we have to do is add a `resolve` property to a route configuration, which is an object where each key points to a resolver.

 Here's how we add our resolver function to our route configuration: